cloudControl/documentation/Add-on Documentation/Data Storage/PostgreSQLd.md

 app to it.
 We recommend using the [Config Add-on] to make the credentials of the self-managed RDS instance available to your app.

-## Features of the cloudControl PostgreSQLd Add-on
+## Features of the dotCloud PostgreSQLd Add-on

 The PostgreSQLd Add-on comes with the following features: